taiga-family/editor/projects/editor/README.md

 # Taiga UI — Editor

-**TUI Editor** is a rich text editor extension with related Taiga UI components.
+**Editor** is a rich text editor extension with related Taiga UI components.

 ## How to install